The Way I Feel (Remy Shand album)

 The Way I Feel is the only studio album by Canadian R&B musician Remy Shand.
 The album was released in 2001 in Shand's native Canada, UK & Europe via Universal Records and on March 12, 2002 in the United States via Motown Records.
 Three singles were released from the album: "Take a Message", "The Way I Feel", and "Rocksteady".
 "Take a Message" was the only song from the album to chart on the Billboard Hot 100, peaking at #89.
 Shand wrote and produced all of the album's tracks.

 The album peaked at #1 on the Canadian Albums Chart and at #39 on the Billboard 200.
 In 2003, the album was nominated for a Grammy for Best R&B Album.
 "Take a Message" was nominated for Grammys for both Best Male R&B Vocal Performance and Best R&B Song, while "Rocksteady" was nominated for a Grammy for Best Traditional R&B Vocal Performance.

+A 20th anniversary deluxe edition of the album was released in 2022.